 {…

-This filter can be used both on the level of a controller as a whole and for some separate operation of a controller.
-Let us set different rights for our main controllers: CustomerController, InvoiceController and ProductController.
-In our case, a user with the manager role can view and edit data in all three tables.
-Setting a filter for the InvoiceController controller will look like this:
+This filter can be used at two levels: on a controller as a whole and on an individual operation of a controller.
+We will set different rights for our main controllers: CustomerController, InvoiceController and ProductController.
+In our sample, a user with the manager role can view and edit data in all three tables.
+Setting a filter for the InvoiceController controller would be coded as follows:

 [Authorize(Roles = "manager")]